 The Company also holds non-marketable Federal Home Loan Bank New York ("FHLBNY") stock and non-marketable Atlantic Community Bankers Bank ("ACBB") stock, all of which are required to be held for regulatory purposes and for borrowing availability.
 The required investment in FHLB stock is tied to the Company's borrowing levels with the FHLB.
-Holdings of FHLBNY stock and ACBB stock totaled \$33.6 million, and \$95,000 at December 31, 2023, respectively.
+Holdings of FHLBNY stock and ACBB stock totaled \$42.2 million and \$95,000 at December 31, 2024, respectively.
 These securities are carried at par, which is also cost.
-The FHLBNY continues to pay dividends and repurchase stock.
+As of December 31, 2024, the FHLBNY continued to pay dividends and repurchase stock.
 As such, the Company has not recognized any impairment on its holdings of FHLBNY.